cayeborreo/angular-tip-calculator/README.md

 # Frontend Mentor - Tip calculator app solution

-Hi! 👋 This is a solution to the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).
+Hi! 👋 This is a solution (I submitted it [here](https://www.frontendmentor.io/solutions/tip-calculator-solution-using-angular-and-bulma-oyEfCiAKC)) to the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## 🤔 Quick note: Why this project?